ninezero90hy/Metansible/README.md

 # Metansible ( metatron + ansible )
 😎 *Automatically helps build a *metatron* development environment*

-*The project has been created to work in CentOS 7.x*
+*Unfortunately, it won't be available in OSs of various environments*

+*You can use it at CentOS.
+Maybe CentOS 7.x*

 ## Goal ✔︎